-Our goal is to provide patients with surveillance for cancer recurrence, secondary cancers, and tools for management of treatment side effects.
+Our goal is to provide patients with surveillance for cancer recurrence, secondary cancers, and tools for managing treatment side effects.
 Survivorship care is ongoing.
 You and your provider will discuss an appropriate schedule for follow-up appointments.
-This can be a challenging time and we want to ensure that you are provided with this essential part of your cancer care.
+This can be a challenging time and we want to provide this essential part of your cancer care.

 How can survivorship care help me?

-- Appropriate follow-ups to monitor and watch for signs and symptoms of recurrence, as well as making sure new cancer is not developing.
+- Appropriate follow-ups to monitor and watch for signs and symptoms of recurrence, as well as making sure that new cancer is not developing

-- Assistance in managing care in coordination with your oncologist, primary care provider, specialists, or other disciplines to ensure that all of your health needs are met.
+- Assistance in managing care with your oncologist, primary care provider, specialists, or other disciplines to best coordinate your healthcare needs

-- In addition, each patient will be provided with a treatment summary and plan of care.
+- Each patient will be provided with a treatment summary and plan of care